IvoSt98/anime-one-piece-quiz/README.md

 Description: Verify the behavior when all quiz questions are answered.
 + Answer all the questions in the quiz.
 + Observe the final screen after the last question.
 + Expected Result: The instruction section and questions are hidden, and a congratulatory message with score details appears.
-Under the section the RESTART button still stay on a possition.
+Under the section, the RESTART button still stays in position.
 + Status: Pass

 ![End the game](readme-screenshots/endGame.png)